apache/flink/docs/dev/stream/python.md

 As we already saw in the example, Flink streaming programs look like regular Python programs.
 Each program consists of the same basic parts:

-1. A `main()` function definition, without arguments - the program entry point,
+1. A `main(factory)` function definition, with an environment factory argument - the program entry point,
-2. Obtain an `Environment`,
+2. Obtain an `Environment` from the factory,
 3. Load/create the initial data,
 4. Specify transformations on this data,
 5. Specify where to put the results of your computations, and